 \paragraph{Bias in Pretraining Data.} For percentage-valued confidence scores, \citet{zhou2023navigating} investigate the distribution of numbers in The Pile \cite{gao2020pile}, a large pre-training corpus, and find a very skewed distribution of number terms.
-Outside of an NLP context, \citet{woodin2024large} find similar patterns for human number usage in the (much smaller) British national corpus \citep{bnc2007british}, finding that smaller and rounded number (to the next 5 or 10) appear more often, and that the diversity of used numbers is higher in informal contexts.
-While we do not have access to the pretraining data of many commercial LLMs and open models like OLMo 2 \citep{olmo20242} publish their data without domain information, we instead source different datasets through Hugginface's \texttt{datasets} platform \citep{lhoest2021datasets}, where we compare the distribution of number terms and epistemic markers across domains.\footnote{For more detailed information on this, see \cref{appendix:data-bias-analysis}.}\footnote{The term ``domain'' is loosely defined in NLP and roughly refers to the genre or category of text.
-We refer to \citet{barrett2024can} for a comprehensive exploration of this question.} \cref{subfig:confidence-distribution} shows an unequal distribution of number terms depending on domain: frequently appearing in quotes of people expressing absolute certainty, the number 100 appears exceedingly often in newspaper articles; the number 50 is much more frequently observed in books, Reddit comments and legal contracts than for instance in ArXiv papers.\footnote{ We also observed numerical terms above $100$ (e.g.\@ \emph{I am 1000 \% certain}), but omitted them due to their relative rarity. } The same applies to epistemic markers in \cref{subfig:marker-distribution}, which vary in usage across domains.
-This suggests that LLMs will likely be biased in their verbalized uncertainty not (only) by their uncertainty, but their training distribution and current context.
+Outside of an NLP context, \citet{woodin2024large} see similar patterns for human number usage in the (much smaller) British national corpus \citep{bnc2007british}, finding that smaller and rounded numbers (to the next 5 or 10) appear more often.
+Since we don't have access to either pretraining data of LLMs or corresponding domain information, we instead source datasets through Huggingface's \texttt{datasets} platform \citep{lhoest2021datasets}, where we compare the distribution of number terms and epistemic markers.\footnote{ An overview over datasets is given in \cref{table:pretraining-datasets}, and markers of interest are listed in \cref{table:markers} in the appendix.}\footnote{ The term ``domain'' is loosely defined in NLP and roughly refers to the genre or category of text.
+We refer to \citet{barrett2024can} for an exploration of this question. } \cref{subfig:confidence-distribution} shows an unequal distribution of number terms per domain: frequently appearing in quotes of people expressing absolute certainty, the number 100 appears exceedingly often in newspaper articles; the number 50 is much more frequently observed in books, and Reddit comments than for instance in ArXiv papers.\footnote{ We also observed numerical terms above $100$ (e.g.\@\ \emph{I am 1000 \% certain}), but omitted them due to their relative rarity. } We conduct a similar analysis for markers by collecting them from prior work \citep{zhou2023navigating, zhou2024rel}, expanding the list through LLM-based chat assistants, verifying it through a linguistics expert, and running regex searches to count markers.\footnote{We lowercase markers and target strings and subtract cases in which another marker is a substring of the current markers (e.g.\@ ``im\emph{possible}''), as well as negated forms from a manually curated list available in our open-source repository.} The same applies to epistemic markers in \cref{subfig:marker-distribution}, which vary across domains.
+This suggests that LLMs will likely be biased in their verbalization not (only) by their uncertainty, but by their training data and context as well.